BruControl ESP32 Format UniShield

 The base board contains 24 high-current outputs (20 are usable with the ESP32) which are split into two banks, enabling each bank to be powered by different sources (e.g. 5, 12, 24 VDC).
 The current outputs limits are: 3 amps per output, 6 amps per driver (4 outputs each), 15 amps per bank (2 banks).
 This will eliminate the need for electro-mechanical relays to switch low-current DC.
 Therefore, contactors, valves, relays, DC pumps can be powered directly.
 This should reduce panel space and simplify wiring, reducing panel size and overall cost.
 PWM functions at up to 1000 Hz, enabling a DC pump without any additional hardware.
 The output drivers are fault tolerant – for example, will not be damaged by an accidental short-circuit.

 Each I/O terminal set includes a high-current driver output and a “direct” pin, allowing for devices to be connected directly to the interface pin.
 Fly-back diodes are included on driver outputs to damp inductive loads such as solenoids and relays to reduce potential electrical noise.
 Output drivers are enabled by default, but switches are included for each to disable them.

 The UniShield includes on-board pull-up resistors for I2C and 1-wire, so external devices such as 1-wire temperature sensors can be easily wired.
-The unit is housed in a DIN carrier for simplified and universal mounting.
+It contains screw terminals for each I/O point, and also contains terminals for other wiring functions including power, analog inputs, grounds, etc. The unit is housed in a DIN carrier for simplified and universal mounting.